GriceTurrble/newsripper/README.md

 ### Proxy note

 The scripts attempt to automatically bypass proxies you may be running on, by calling `urllib.request.getproxies()` to pull in proxy data.
-If that's not sufficient, you may need to do some more work to customize it.
+This may require you set environment variables for `HTTP_PROXY` and `HTTPS_PROXY`.

-Refer to **PROXY_SETUP.md** if you need assistance here.
+If that's not sufficient, you may need to do some more work to customize it, or remove that bit entirely.

 ## Scrapers included